darling0825/DLPhotoPicker/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/darling0825/DLPhotoPicker/master/LICENSE)
 [![Twitter](https://img.shields.io/twitter/url/https/github.com/darling0825/DLPhotoPicker.svg?style=social)](https://twitter.com/intent/tweet?text=Wow:&url=%5Bobject%20Object%5D)

+iOS control that allows picking or displaying photos and videos from user's photo library.

 # Installation with CocoaPods
 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like DLPhotoPicker in your projects.
 You can install it with the following command: